Skip to content

 rwu-rv64i-toolchain README

-This VS Code extension provides a user interface and commands for working with the RV64I toolchain, including setup, building, and simulation of RV64I assembly programs.
+This VS Code extension provides a comprehensive user interface and commands for working with the RV64I toolchain, including setup, building, simulation, and regression testing of RV64I projects using CMake and CTest.

 Features